-The group has gone through many changes throughout the years.
+The group has gone through a few changes throughout the years.
 In 1967, Jules (Gary) Alexander left the group and was replaced by Larry Ramos, a New Christy Minstrel member.
 In 1969, Jules returned to the group making it a seven-member band.
 Originals Terry Kirkman and Ted Bluechel left the group in 1984.
-Jules (Gary) Alexander in 1989 and later returned in 2012.
+Jules (Gary) Alexander in 1989 and he later returned in 2012.
 Russ Giguere retired from the group in December 2013.
 Two members have died, Brian Cole in 1971 and Larry Ramos early in 2014.

 The bottom line is simple: they’re looking great and sounding better than ever!